-This well-being group meets three times a week and provides a safe space for people with anxiety or mental health issues.
+This well-being group meets four times a week and provides a safe space for people with anxiety or mental health issues.

 Ventnor Well-Being Café